eevee/eev.ee/content/2017-08-13-nazis-are-bad.markdown

 At the very least, it seems clear that the goal of white supremacists is some form of _destabilization_, of disruption to the fabric of a community for purely selfish purposes.
 And _those_ are the kinds of people you want to get rid of as quickly as possible.

 Usually this is hard, because they act just nicely enough to create some plausible deniability.
-But damn, if someone is outright _telling_ you they love Hitler, maybe skip the principled hand-wringing and eject them.
+But damn, if someone is outright _telling_ you they love Hitler, maybe skip the principled hand-wringing and focus on ejecting them.